-- (n) Subject to the specific Election Rules described in Part 6 of these By-Laws, the Secretary shall determine conclusively all questions of detail concerning any election. - (o) On completion of counting valid (in their unfettered opinion) votes, the Returning Officer and any Scrutineers shall provide a written report of the result to the Secretary (if not the Returning Officer) whereupon the procedures described in By-Laws 6.2(c) and 6.2(d) shall apply, subject only to the application (if any) of By-Law 6.2(l)(iii).
+- (n) Subject to the specific Election Rules described in Part 6 of these By-Laws, the Secretary shall determine conclusively all questions of detail concerning any election. - (o) On completion of counting valid (in their unfettered opinion) votes, the Returning Officer and any Scrutineers shall provide a written report of the result to the Secretary (if not the Returning Officer) whereupon the procedures described in By-Law 6.2(d) shall apply, subject only to the application (if any) of By-Law 6.2(l)(iii).